dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 an electro-weak transformation without doing a thing.
 I consider that fully natural.

-Lubos makes the same train wreck error that the original poster did.
+Luboš makes the same train wreck error that the original poster did.
 A quaternion times the conjugate of a quaternion creates a quaternion.
 The right answer for the calculation of the norm is: